 In depth 2013: Tampa Bay Buccaneers

 The 2012 season was full of ups and downs for Tampa Bay.
-Mike Freeman was great at times but then had stretches of futility.
+Josh Freeman was great at times but then had stretches of futility.
 The run defense was as good as any in the league, but the pass defense was equally as bad.
 The team won four in a row and five of six between mid-October and mid-November, but then lost five in a row after that stretch.

 Overall, the 7-9 finish in Greg Schiano’s first season as head coach was an improvement over 2011 and it should provide Bucs fans with plenty of reasons for optimism heading into 2013, but there are enough questions left unanswered where there is some trepidation, as well.